All Episodes

 Yep.

-It was such a physical game, even though it's been two weeks, that is still very difficult to bounce back on.
+Even though it's been two weeks, that is still very difficult to bounce back on.

 I know the NFL, most teams in the NFL are really, really, really close in terms of talent and so forth.

-They saw it, they know what happened, they know who Ryan Clark is.
+They know who Ryan Clark is.

-But it it's a total different thing, Rush.
+But it's a total different thing, Rush.

 It's one thing for me to watch you behind that golden microphone, right?

-It's another thing for me to sit behind the golden microphone.
+It's another thing for me to sit behind the Golden Microphone.

 Would you agree?

-The Steelers were there three years ago.
+The Stevers were there three years ago.

 You get knocked out that bad, you're snoring.